Back to Research

 Article content

-AI technologies analyze vast data sources—such as search histories, social media interactions, and past behaviors—to offer tailored recommendations and services, improving the overall guest journey.
-Key AI applications in hospitality include language translators, chatbots, virtual assistants, AI-enhanced site search, self-service kiosks, biometric recognition, and virtual/augmented reality experiences.
+• Key AI applications in hospitality include language translators, chatbots for instant support, virtual assistants, AI-enhanced site search, self-service kiosks, biometric recognition, and immersive virtual or augmented reality experiences.

 Tags